ckraczkowsky91/anchorage-easy-withdrawals/README.md

 <h3>Create the API key</h3>

 1. In the terminal window from the previous section, execute the command "cd anchorage-easy-withdrawals/"
-3. The execute the command "node utils/generateKeys.js"
+3. The execute the command "node generateKeys.js"
-4. Save the results to keys.txt, you'll want to refer to this later
+4. Outputs to a file called keys.json
 5. Open the Client Dashboard and navigate to the API 2.0 section
 6. Click on "Create API Key" (it is assumed that you already have a Permission Group with Initiate Withdrawal and Read permissions)
 7. Fill in requested information, when you get to "Add public key" go to keys.txt and copy/paste the value indicated as the public key
-8. Once available, copy/paste the API Access Key from the Client Dashboard into a new line in keys.txt
+8. Once available, copy/paste the API Access Key from the Client Dashboard into the anchorageApiKey property in keys.json.
+The default value should be "REPLACE_WITH_API_KEY"
-9. Open the index.js file and fill "const ANCHORAGE_API_KEY" with the API Access Key and fill "const secretKeyHex" with the value from keys.txt indicated as the secret key hex

 <h2>Continuous Setup - do for each payroll</h2>